micmejia/bible-dump/NKJV/John/John 1.md

 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.

 ###### 15
-John bore witness of Him and cried out, saying, "This was He of whom I said, 'He who comes after me [^f]is preferred before me, for He was before me.' "
+John bore witness of Him and cried out, saying, "This was He of whom I said, 'He who comes after me is preferred before me, for He was before me.' "

 ###### 16
-[^g]And of His fullness we have all received, and grace for grace.
+And of His fullness we have all received, and grace for grace.

 ###### 17
 For the law was given through Moses, _but_ grace and truth came through Jesus Christ.

 ###### 18
 No one has seen God at any time.
-The only begotten [^h]Son, who is in the bosom of the Father, He has declared _Him._ ## A Voice in the Wilderness
+The only begotten Son, who is in the bosom of the Father, He has declared _Him._ ## A Voice in the Wilderness

 ###### 19
 Now this is the testimony of John, when the Jews sent priests and Levites from Jerusalem to ask him, "Who are you?"